10 More Awesome Mega Pokemon Cards

 Which card do you favor?

-Hopefully you've enjoyed exploring this collection of mighty behemoths!
-With ever-expanding sets of Megas (alongside similar Primal cards), the future looks bright for TCG Poke-fans.
-But for now, vote for your favorite entry, and I'll see you at our next card countdown!
+Hopefully you've enjoyed exploring this collection of mighty behemoths who encompass some of the game's strongest Pokemon cards!
+With ever-expanding booster sets of Megas (alongside similar Primal cards), the future looks bright for TCG Poke-fans.
+But as we eagerly await the next batch of monsters, vote for your favorite entry and I'll see you at our next trading card countdown!

 Questions & Answers